Candle in the Wind: 2003 acoustic remix

 Using the same vocal take as the original 1973 recording, engineer Greg Penny stripped away all instrumentation except Davey Johnstone's acoustic guitar.
 Even the double-tracking of the lead vocal was removed, leaving Elton and the original backing vocal arrangement of Dee Murray, Nigel Olsson and Davey Johnstone.
 The remix first appeared as a bonus track on the 30th Anniversary edition of Goodbye Yellow Brick Road and subsequently on the 2003 EP Remixed.

 Live performances

 From its release until in 1984, John heavily performed this song with his band.
-On 1985 onwards, John played it solo mostly at the encore of his concerts and he rarely played this song with the band since then.
+From 1985 onwards, John played it solo mostly at the encore of his concerts and he rarely played this song with the band since then.

+Covers

+The song has been covered by Sandy Denny and Ed Sheeran, amongst others.